muX1337/BlackHat-Arsenal/README.md

 # BlackHat-Arsenal
-Covers the Arsenal for the BlackHat
+Covers the Arsenal of the BlackHat-Events in ASIA/EU/USA

 # Info